typestreamio/typestream/CONTRIBUTING.md

 ## Building and running TypeStream

-You can build the `TypeStream` by running :
+You can build the `TypeStream` by running:

 ```sh
 ./gradlew build